 This aromatic combination of rich, savory filling enveloped within a lightly crunchy, crusty exterior is sublime – the best grilled cheese I’ve ever eaten and probably ever will eat.

-It’s Christmas time in London, and Bill and I are celebrating abroad for the first time.
+It’s Christmas time in London, and Bill and I are celebrating the holiday abroad for the first time.

 Borough Market, a rush of sights, smells, and activity, has existed in some form or another near London Bridge in the Southwark borough for more than 1,000 years.
 Shopping at the richly historic Borough Market on any day certainly must be special.
 Joining the merry throng purchasing all manner of foodstuffs and beverages to prepare their holiday feasts is particularly exhilarating.
 In keeping with the spirit of the season, I regard my melty, cheesy perfection from Kappacasein with the same heightened anticipation, joy, and appreciation I experience when opening presents under the tree on Christmas morning.